SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz NV8600.md

 ### Exciter Logbook Page

-Thispage displays the **Logbook Table**, an ordered list of events related to the exciter.
+This page displays the **Logbook Table**, an ordered list of events related to the exciter.
 These can be faults, warnings or information from the unit itself.
 The list has a limit of 255 events.

 To access the logbook configuration, click the **Lb Event Conf** page button.